-Tougher economic conditions, increased regulatory pressure, dwindling revenue streams and changing consumer behaviours have seen an increased need for organisational problem solving, loss prevention and innovation, all of which have led to risk management taking a substantially more prominent role in organisations.
+Tougher economic conditions, increased regulatory pressure and regimes, disruptive technology, dwindling revenue streams and changing consumer behaviours have seen an increased need for organisational problem solving, loss prevention and innovation - all of which have led to risk management taking a substantially more prominent role in organisations.

-Business leaders have looked to their risk teams to increase their defensive strategies to safeguard the organisation against these challenges however the need to innovate and compete has also seen risk play a more visible role within all levels of organisations as facilitators working with the front line of the business.
+Business leaders have looked to their risk teams to increase their defensive strategies to safeguard the organisation against these challenges.
+However, increased legislative powers on behalf of the regulators, the introduction of artificial intelligence, and the need to innovate and compete has also seen risk play a more visible role within all levels of organisations as facilitators working with the front line of the business.

-These challenges have presented new opportunities for risk professionals as businesses have recognised the need to:
+These challenges have presented new opportunities for operational risk professionals as businesses have recognised they need to:

-There is no doubt that this period of transformation and heightened awareness of the value effective risk management can deliver has directly correlated to increased hiring through the build out of risk teams and a shift in the profiles of risk professionals businesses have looked to employ.
+There is no doubt that this period of transformation and heightened awareness of the value that effective risk management can deliver has directly correlated to increased hiring - through the build out of risk teams from both a BAU and project perspective, and a shift in the profiles of risk professionals businesses have looked to employ.

-What will be interesting to see over the coming years as operational risk moves into the mainstream of every business is whether it will follow in the footsteps of functions such as finance whereby transactional / process oriented tasks have either been off-shored or brought together in a shared services function leaving only the commercially focused / advisory roles in the business.
+What will be interesting to see over the coming years as operational risk moves into the mainstream of every business, is whether more organisations will follow in the footsteps of functions such as finance:- whereby transactional / process oriented tasks have either been off-shored or brought together in a shared services function, leaving only the commercially focused / advisory roles in the business.
 It could also be anticipated that as operational risk reaches maturity within organisations, its successful implementation will naturally lead to a reduction in the sizes of assurance and controls teams.

 What do you think?
 How different do you think the operational risk career landscape will look in the future?